Facebook’s independent Oversight Board demands transparency on exemptions for politicians

 “These disclosures have drawn renewed attention to the seemingly inconsistent way that the company makes decisions, and why greater transparency and independent oversight of Facebook matter so much for users,” the board said.

-The board is asking for further clarity on information previously shared by Facebook on the practices, and said it expects to receive a briefing from the company in the coming days.
+The board is asking for further clarity on information previously shared by Facebook on the practices and said it expects to receive a briefing from the company in the coming days.
 The board is also looking at further recommendations for Facebook policies, it said.

-Last week the Journal published an investigation that included details on how a large number of high-profile users received white glove treatment from Facebook executives, as well as how internal research had shown that using Instagram was damaging to the self-esteem of teenage girls.
+Last week, the Journal published an investigation that included details on how a large number of high-profile users received white-glove treatment from Facebook executives, as well as how internal research had shown that using Instagram was damaging to the self-esteem of teenage girls.

-The blog post, as well as the board’s previous decisions, demonstrates that the board is intent on using its public spotlight to ensure that Facebook is forthcoming when it comes to its requests.
-The Journal report asserted that Facebook had previously “misled” the board in its description of its program for high-profile users.
+The blog post, in addition to the board’s previous decisions, aims to demonstrate that the board is intent on using its public spotlight to ensure that Facebook is forthcoming.
+The Journal report asserted that Facebook had previously “misled” the board in its description of the program for high-profile users.

-The public call-out of Facebook comes at a critical moment for the Oversight Board, as it is still developing its reputation and authorities.
-The board, which has been in operation for less than a year, rose in prominence after Facebook asked it to weigh in on its controversial decision to ban former president Trump from its platform in the aftermath of the Capitol attacks.
-The entity is largely an experiment in content moderation, and it remains an open question how much power the board will hold over one of the world’s most valuable and scandal plagued companies, and how much it can force it to change.
+The call-out of Facebook comes at a critical moment for the Oversight Board, as it develops its reputation and authority.
+The board, which has been in operation for less than a year, rose in prominence after Facebook asked it to weigh in on its decision to ban President Donald Trump from the platform in the aftermath of the Jan.
+6 attack on the U.S. Capitol by his supporters.
+The entity is largely an experiment in content moderation, and it’s unclear how much power the board will hold over one of the world’s most valuable and scandal-plagued companies.

-In recent months, there’s been a greater push from the board to ensure that Facebook is following through on the its commitments to implement recommendations that the board puts forth.
-The board recently set up a team to track Facebook’s actions, and plans to publicly report on how effective the company is.
+In recent months, there’s been a greater push from the board to ensure that Facebook is following through on commitments to implement its recommendations.
+The board recently set up a team to track Facebook’s actions and plans to publicly report on how effective the company is.

 Facebook did not immediately respond to a request for comment.
-In a hearing on Capitol Hill today, a Facebook public policy vice president Steve Satterfield, said the company was “looking into” how to provide more transparency.
-However he declined to commit to publicizing the internal research that the Journal reported on, or to send a Facebook executive to a hearing related to the reporting later this month.
+In a hearing on Capitol Hill on Tuesday, a Facebook public policy vice president, Steve Satterfield, said the company was “looking into” how to provide more transparency.
+However, he declined to commit to publicizing the internal research that the Journal reported on or to sending a Facebook executive to a hearing related to the reporting later this month.

-The Oversight Board, which is funded by Facebook and composed of independent experts, had previously asked Facebook for more information on its exemptions for politicians, saying that it needed to “address widespread confusion about how decisions relating to influential users are made.”
+The Oversight Board, which is funded by Facebook and composed of independent experts, had previously asked the firm for more information on its exemptions for politicians, saying that it needed to “address widespread confusion about how decisions relating to influential users are made.”

 The request was in the context of a decision the board issued in May on the fate of Trump’s Facebook account.

-The Oversight Board said Facebook made the right call in suspending Trump, but chastised the company for having opaque rules about high-profile accounts and for creating an indefinite suspension on the fly.
+The Oversight Board said Facebook made the right call in suspending Trump but chastised the company for having opaque rules about high-profile accounts and for creating an indefinite suspension on the fly.

-For instance, the company says it has a newsworthiness exemption for high profile accounts, which allows some of the content from these accounts to be exempt from rules prohibiting hate speech, bullying, and other ills.
-But over the years Facebook has given conflicting and incomplete answers as to how many times it has applied the exemption, as well as which high-profile accounts or types of content fall under the policy.
+For instance, the company says it has a newsworthiness exemption for high-profile accounts, which allows some of their content to skirt rules prohibiting hate speech, bullying and other ills.
+But over the years, Facebook has given conflicting and incomplete answers as to how many times it has applied the exemption, as well as which high-profile accounts or types of content fall under the policy.

-In its responses to the Oversight Board, Facebook noted that it has both a newsworthiness exemption as well as a special system, called “cross check,” that rerouted potential content violations by high-profile users to a special team for a second review.
-But the company also said that it only made such exemptions to its rules for high-profile and political accounts a “small number” of times.
+In its responses to the Oversight Board, Facebook noted that it has both a newsworthiness exemption and a system called “cross check,” which reroutes potential content violations by high-profile users to a special team for a second review.
+But the company also said it made such exemptions for high-profile and political accounts a “small number” of times.

 Last week, the Journal reported that the cross check program had been applied to millions of decisions, and that some high-profile users had been “white-listed” or made completely exempt from Facebook’s rules.